NexusMutual/docs/docs/overview/claims-history/claims-history.md

 ## Claims paid to date

-Members of the Mutual have paid out more than $18m to cover holders who suffered a loss due to past exploits, technical failures, and halted withdrawals on centralized custodians.
+Members of the Mutual have paid out $18M+ to cover holders who suffered a loss due to past exploits, technical failures, and halted withdrawals on centralized custodians.

 |  Year | Total Claims Paid (in USD) |
 |------:|---------------------------:|